busbud/pongdome/README.md

 * Don't install `postgresql` if you want to use an external database.
 * We use `xserver-xorg-legacy` to be able to run `xinit` as user instead of `root`.

-Then run `exit` to go back as a regular user where we'll continue the installation.

 ### Extra configuration